Living with PTSD at any time can be difficult, but managing PTSD at Halloween can be made worse for a number of reasons.

 “Fireworks can resemble the explosions and blasts that some military personnel and veterans experienced while deployed.
 For some veterans with PTSD, hearing the booms and feeling the shockwaves from fireworks can activate unpleasant memories from the past, prompting intense anxiety and fear.”

 No matter how PTSD came about, a vital tool in combating it is grounding.
-By doing so, you take yourself back to the present to a place where you’re no longer in danger.
-Take deep breaths, focus on what you can hear, see, smell and even feel.
+By doing so, you take yourself back to the present and to a place where you’re no longer in danger.
+Take deep breaths, and focus on what you can hear, see, smell, and even feel.